 The Institute aims to advance knowledge about travel for leisure and tourism.

-The School of Language, Literature and International Studies has expertise in English language teaching and training and research interests in the broad area of instructed second language acquisition.
+The School of Humanities, Language and Global Studies has expertise in English language teaching and training and research interests in the broad area of instructed second language acquisition.

 The International Football Institute (IFI) links UCLan in research partnership to the National Football Museum, England – the world’s leading museum for association football (soccer).